apache/qpid-proton/proton-c/bindings/go/src/qpid.apache.org/README.md

 - [A Tour of Go](http://tour.golang.org)
 - [Effective Go](http://golang.org/doc/effective_go.html)

-Then look at the tools and library docs at <http://golang.org> as you need them.
+Then look at the tools and docs at <http://golang.org> as you need them.